About Us

 Why Rescue Horses

-There are many factors that lead to a horse being dumped at an auction and headed to a horrific journey and terrifying death in a slaughter house.
+There are many factors that lead to a horse being dumped at an auction and headed to a horrific journey and terrifying death in a slaughterhouse.
 A horse costs at minimum $3K - 10K a year to feed and maintain.
 Often, people with the best of intentions fall on hard times and can no longer feed and give the proper care to a horse.
 In the racing and sport horse world, horses are often started far too young and sustain injuries early in life that limit their ability to perform, making them unwanted.
 As horses age and are no longer able to do a job (whether it’s a lesson horse, cart horse, or show horse), they are often discarded.
 Sadly, the world is full of cruel people who abuse, neglect, and starve horses for seemingly no reason.
 Over 100,000 horses are shipped to slaughter every year.
-Most of our rescues come from an auction where we bid directly against the "meat' buyer to save them from a terrible fate.
+Many of our rescues come from an end of line auction where we bid directly against the "meat” buyer to save them from a terrible fate.

 Horses are part of our history.
 America was built on the backs of horses and our childhood story books are filled with them.
 They represent freedom, power, beauty and majesty.
 Horses serve people in many capacities: work, entertainment, pleasure, therapy and more.
 We OWE it to them to care for them when they are no longer “useful”.